xcape-io/RelayProp/INSTALL.md

 Components necessary to create, manage and control a Room Relay Prop:

 * prop board, either
-    - Arduino Arduino Mega 2560 board
+    - Arduino Mega 2560 board
+    - STM32 Nucleo-144 board
     - Raspberry Pi (3B/3B+/4) board
 * settings applet
     - GUI app to configure every pin that controls a relay on the prop